unidoc/unioffice/README.md

 ### Consulting ###

 Baliance also offers consulting services related to enhancing the gooxml library on a case by case basis.
-All changes made to the library will be available for all users under with the same terms as  Please contact sales@baliance.com for a quote if interested.
+Please contact sales@baliance.com for a quote if interested.